Knowrithm/knowrithm-docs/tutorials/building-first-agent.md

     try:
         doc = document_service.upload(file_path="faq.txt", agent_id=agent_id)
-        print(f"✅ Document 'faq.txt' uploaded.
+        print(f"Document 'faq.txt' uploaded.
 Processing has started.")

         # Wait a few seconds for processing to complete for this small file
-        print("⏳ Waiting for processing...")
+        print("Waiting for processing...")
         time.sleep(10)

         status = document_service.get_processing_status(doc['id'])
         if status.get('status') == 'completed':
-            print("✅ Document processing complete!")
+            print("Document processing complete!")
         else:
-            print("⚠️ Document is still processing.
+            print("Document is still processing.
 Answers may not be available yet.")

     except Exception as e:
-        print(f"❌ Failed to upload document: {e}")
+        print(f"Failed to upload document: {e}")
         exit()
     ```

 ---

-## 💬 Step 5: Chat with Your Agent
+## Step 5: Chat with the Agent

 It's time to test your agent!
 Let's create a conversation and ask it some questions.